Jason09222/Mechine_Learning_Cleaning-Fitting-and-Optimizing/README.md

  models, with a focus on logistic regression.

-     • In the first question, we will wrangle an dclean a dataset, ensuring it is properly formatted and ready for modeling.
+     • In the first question, we will wrangle and clean a dataset, ensuring it is properly formatted and ready for modeling.

      • In the second question, we will take a deeper look at logistic regression, learning how to fit the model and tune its hyperparameters using cross-validation.